-More work needs to be done in taking girls' and women’s pain seriously, listening to their experiences of our healthcare system, and responding to these findings with tangible and effective change.
+As the Inquiry states, much work needs to be done to take girls' and women’s pain seriously, including listening to their experiences, and improving access to healthcare.

 In 2022, Jane underwent a gynaecological procedure.
-Following this procedure, during her hospital stay, she was experiencing severe abdominal pain and was given strong pain medications.
-The hospital did not investigate the cause of this severe pain.
+During her hospital stay, she experienced severe abdominal pain and was given strong pain medications.
+Despite repeated complaints, her pain was not properly investigated.

-She was discharged a week later despite complaining of extreme pain and having a fever and rash at the site of her procedure.
+She was discharged a week later while still experiencing extreme pain, fever and a rash at the site of her procedure.

 Sadly, Jane is not the only woman to have her concerns repeatedly overlooked or ignored.